 reduce the oven temperature to 355 degrees F.

 To make the frangipane, cream the butter and sugar together until nice and fluffy and pale.
 Add the egg, ground almonds and almond extract.
 Mix together until everything is incorporated.
 Spoon or pipe the mixture on top of the jam smoothing the top.

 Place the tin back in the oven on a tray and bake for 25-35 minutes.
 The frangipane should be a golden brown.
 Also, a cake skewer when inserted into the middle of the cake, should come out clean.

 Remove from the oven and leave to cool completely in the tin.

 To remove the cake tin, place the tin on top of something tall and narrow, like a tupperware container.
 Remove the sides of the tin and then place the Bakewell Tart on a cake platter.

-To decorate: spoon the white icing all over the top of the tart.
-Pipe 7 lines of coloured icing across the tart.
+To decorate: Mix together the icing sugar, water and almond extract.
+Place about 3 tbsp of this icing in a separate bowl and add a few drops of food colouring.
+Spoon the white icing all over the top of the tart.
+Pipe several lines of coloured icing across the tart.
 Drag a toothpick or cocktail stick through the lines to create a feathered look.

 slightly adapted from Mary Berry’s Bakewell Tart from The Great British Bake-Off.